 Internships must provide real career-building experience.
 Students wishing to continue an existing internship or part-time job as an Academic Internship must show that their responsibilities have significantly changed and that the new responsibilities will give the student a sufficiently different educational/academic experience.

 Typically, the bulk of internship work should take place at a physical site.
 However, remote internships will be considered.
-Students must meet with their Internship Specialist or Faculty Internship Supervisor to discuss the details of the remote internship and receive approval before starting in their position.
+Students must meet with their Internship Specialist to discuss the details of the remote internship and receive approval before starting in their position.

 Internships based solely on commission will not be approved.